urcomputeringpal/.github/README.md

 - [Create a new app](https://docs.github.com/en/developers/apps/creating-a-github-app)
 - Configure the app permissions and your renovate.js as described in the [Renovate documentation](https://docs.renovatebot.com/modules/platform/github/#running-as-a-github-app).
-- Add an empty-but-valid (`{}`)`renovate.json` to the default branch of your repo.
 - Add this workflow in a PR.
-- Look at the log output and adjust the config as needed.
+Once merged, Renovate will open an onboarding PR that explains what Renovate will do and how to configure it.

 ```yaml
 name: renovate